 In this section you'll choose the membership and registrations you want to be assessed for, describe your practice area, and select your practice field.
+Recognised Engineer (dam safety) registration will be added in early 2023.

 c) Practice Area and Practice Fields